jakecoppinger/friends-of-erskinville-lord-mayoral-candidates-forum/comments-on-cycling-and-streets.md

 [00:09:00.720 --> 00:09:07.120]   disastrous.
 They were installed overnight with no consultation, poorly constructed,
 [00:09:07.120 --> 00:09:13.000]   unsafe and underutilised.

-# Lyndon Gannon comments on cycling
+# Lyndon Gannon comments on cycling (Liberal Party)
 In terms of transport, pretty clear we have a current
 [00:14:37.720 --> 00:14:44.800]   administration that seems to squarely focus cyclists.
 Now I'm all for cycling
 [00:14:44.800 --> 00:14:48.920]   infrastructure.
 I cycle daily and I ride a motorcycle but the interests of